Recent surveys show social media will soon overrun traditional mainstream media as the prime source for information, entertainment, and marketing.

-Even though media companies are telling of a slip in visitors reach and video views as Facebook, Spotify, Apple, and Youtube shrink Jones audience, the Infowars wave has not died down yet!
-A curious fact is that Twitter one of the social media platform Jones diversified hasn’t flagged his account.
+Though media companies are telling of a slip in reach and video views as Facebook, Spotify, Apple, and Youtube shrink Jones audience, the Infowars wave has not died down!
+A curious fact is Twitter one of the social media platforms Jones diversified hasn’t flagged his account.
 Might be because he enjoys a comparatively small reach on Twitter, unlike Facebook or Youtube?

 Twitter claims the Infowars owner hasn’t gone against any of the platform rules.
-Thus Infowars can enjoy organic traffic from social users – luxury LittleThings or Upworthy didn’t have.
+Thus Infowars can enjoy organic traffic from social users – a luxury LittleThings or Upworthy didn’t have.

 Here is why you should not make social media your sole content strategy.